Seth Amoama: Career

 He has held numerous appointments in the Ghana Armed Forces both afloat and ashore.
 He was the Watch Keeping Officer onboard Ghana Navy Ships SEBO, ACHIMOTA and YOGAGA at different times in his career.
 He also served as Commanding Officer onboard Ghana Navy Ships DZATA (Oct 91 – Feb 94) and ACHIMOTA (Jul 08 – Mar 09).

 Between March 2002 and March 2003, the Chief of the Defense Staff served as Directing Staff at the Junior and later Senior Division of the Ghana Armed Forces Command & Staff College.
 He was later seconded to the United Nations Headquarters as Military Planning Officer at the Department of Peacekeeping Operations from February 2005 to May 2008.
 Vice Admiral Amoama was the Director of Administration at the Naval Headquarters (1 Apr 09 – 31 Jul 13), Military Assistant to the Chief of the Defence Staff (1 Aug 13 – 31 Jul 14) and later the Chief Staff Officer at the Naval Headquarters (1 August 14 – 28 February 16).
 He also served as the Flag Officer Commanding, Eastern Naval Command from 1 Mar 16 to Jun 16.
 Until his appointment as the Chief of the Naval Staff, he was the Commandant of the Ghana Armed Forces Command & Staff College from 1 July 2016 to 3 January 2019.

-Vice Admiral Amoama has some peacekeeping experience, having served as UN Military Observer in Rwanda (1995-1996), UN Liaison Officer in Lebanon (1997-1998), and UN Staff Officer in Sierra Leone (2001-2002).
+Vice Admiral Amoama has some peacekeeping experience, having served as UN Military Observer in Rwanda (1995–1996), UN Liaison Officer in Lebanon (1997–1998), and UN Staff Officer in Sierra Leone (2001–2002).

+Vice Admiral Amoama was appointed as High Commissioner to Nigeria on June 24, 2024.